 Note that the price is subject to change.
 The total cost is the total charge for the entire educational program.
 The student is obligated to pay the Registration fee and STRF upon enrollment.
 Students may make payments as they go all or part of the tuition and fees before classes begin.
 The student is responsible for costs of transportation to and from school.

-STRF Fee: Commencing with January 1, 2015, the Student Tuition Recovery Fund assessment rate is zero (\$0) per \$1,000.
+\STRF Fee: Commencing with April 1, 2022, the Student Tuition Recovery Fund assessment rate is 2.5 (\$0) per \$1,000.